siva010928/multi-chat-mcp-server/docs/CONTRIBUTING.md

 ### Testing

-1. Write tests for new features or bug fixes
+1. We recommend writing tests for new features or bug fixes
-2. Run the test suite to ensure all tests pass:
+2. If you choose to include tests, run the test suite to ensure they pass:
    ```bash
    python -m pytest
    ```
-3. For provider-specific tests:
+3. For provider-specific tests (optional but recommended):
    ```bash
    python -m pytest src/providers/your_provider
    ```

+Testing is flexible and not strictly enforced, but it helps ensure the stability and reliability of your contributions.

 ### Submitting Changes